-The continuity of the overall community of Cornerstone is established through the presentation of progressive Prairie Modern exteriors throughout each of the five neighbourhoods.
-Each neighbourhood offers its own unique expression with the introduction of a strong complementary alternate architectural style.
-The broad mix of housing types presented in each neighbourhood is unified through common design elements that reinforce the unique character of the neighbourhood.
+The continuity of the overall community of Cornerstone is established through the presentation of progressive Prairie Modern exteriors throughout each of the five neighborhoods.
+Each neighborhood offers its own unique expression with the use of strong complementary alternate architectural styles.
+The broad mix of housing types presented in each neighborhood is unified through common design elements that reinforce the unique character of the neighborhood.